Geographic Information Systems - PgDip/MSc - Video

 This module provides students with the opportunity to undertake a substantial piece of research in an area of particular interest to the student.
-The student will be assessed on their project plan and two progress reports, together with a research paper.
+The student will be assessed on their project proposal and two progress reports, together with the final research paper.

 Principles of GIS

 This module introduces the theory and practice of Geographic Information Systems, and is intended to provide an understanding of the breadth of potential GIS applications and to equip students with key concepts and skills relating to the input, management, manipulation, analysis and output of spatial data.
 Lecture-based teaching of key concepts is reinforced by linked practical exercises which allow students to develop competence in ESRI's ArcGIS package.
 The module assumes no prior knowledge or experience of GIS.